Share this post

 How often should I put rosemary oil in my hair?

 For the best results, application to the hair and scalp must be regular (preferably daily) and completed as part of your normal hair care routine.

 If you're not sure how to go about actually applying it, here are some common techniques to help get you started.

 As with all natural remedies, there are a number of ways to successfully implement rosemary oil for hair into your routine.

 Feel free to try out several of these techniques to see which suits you best, or you could even try alternating between different methods throughout to double-up your chances of success.

 You may be wondering how to dilute rosemary oil for hair in a way that is effective and safe.
 In general, combining with a carrier oil and making your own treatment is the best and easiest practice, producing the best results for hair growth over time.

 Combine the rosemary essential oil with your chosen carrier oil and massage evenly into the scalp.
-Leave in for at least two hours (between 4 to 6 hours is preferable, however) or leave to soak overnight.
+Leave in for at least two hours (though leaving it between 4 to 6 hours is preferable for the most effective rosemary oil benefits).

 Other natural ingredients such as ripe bananas, oats, honey, and rosemary tea can also be added to the mixture for a richer and more substantial treatment.
 You can find our recipe for how to make a hair mask using these additional elements here.

-If you're seeking advice on the best carrier oil for rosemary oil, almond, coconut, and argon are all popular choices for promoting healthier hair.
+If you're seeking advice on the best carrier oil for rosemary oil, almond, jojoba,and argan are all popular choices for promoting healthier hair.